-The tennis strokes technique can be divided into 3 major elements: the preparation, contact with the ball and… finish (follow-through).
+The tennis stroke techniques can be divided into three major elements: preparation, contact with the ball, and finish (follow-through).

-The last part (the finish) can give me a lot of clues about somebody’s stroke: spin imparted on the ball, acceleration (power), tension in the arm, direction of the ball etc.
+The last part (the finish) can give you a lot of clues about somebody’s stroke: spin imparted on the ball, acceleration (power), tension in the arm, direction of the ball, etc.

-Coaches tell you to finish in a certain way for deeper ball penetration, cleaner contact or relaxing the arm through the stroke.
+Coaches tell you to finish in a certain way for deeper ball penetration, cleaner contact, or relaxation of the arm through the stroke.
 But what is the stroke finish all about?

-You see… so often coaches or players look at contact or body movement for solving the tennis problems but according to my observations tennis can be a lot easier if we fix one very simple area of our strokes: the way we finish!
+You see, so often coaches or players look at contact or body movement to solve the tennis problems, but according to my observations, tennis can be a lot easier if we fix one very simple area of our strokes: the way we finish!

 Here are my arguments for this statement:

-1. Since the contact with the ball is done in such a short period of time our mind is not capable to control the body and racquet during that time (it is our ingrained muscle memory or subconscious mind that takes over the contact).
+1. Since the contact with the ball is done in such a short period of time, our mind is not capable of controlling the body and racquet during that time (it is our ingrained muscle memory or subconscious mind that takes over the contact).
 What we can control is the way we finish the stroke: “holding the finish”.

-There is a strong connection between the contact and follow-through – if contact is done right the proper finish follows or the opposite is true too: if we focus on a long, relaxed follow-through (the part we can control) then we’ll have a clean, smooth contact before it happens.
+There is a strong connection between the contact and follow-through – if contact is done right, the proper finish follows or vice versa: if we focus on a long, relaxed follow-through (the part we can control) then we’ll have a clean, smooth contact before it happens.

-2. A long follow-through shows me, as a coach, a relaxed arm that my student has during the contact with the ball.
-A relaxed arm during the swing translates into power and control on the ball.
+2. A long follow-through shows a relaxed arm done at contact with the ball.
+A relaxed arm during the swing translates into power and control of the ball.

 We all know that we play our best tennis when we are relaxed.